SiliconLabs/wiseconnect/examples/si91x_soc/peripheral/sl_si91x_usart_async/readme.md

 ## Application Build Environment

-- Configuration of USART at UC.
+- Configuration of USART at UC(Universal Configuration).
+- Configure UC from the slcp component.
+- Open **sl_si91x_usart_async.slcp** project file select **software component** tab and search for **USART** in search bar.
+- Using configuration wizard one can configure different parameters.
+Below configuration screens where user can select as per requirement.

   > ![Figure: Selecting UC](resources/uc_screen/usart_uc.png)

 ## Pin Configuration